ttlew/conversation/dialog-build.md

     For more information about how to test for values in conditions, see [Conditions](#conditions).
 1.  **Optional**: If you want to collect multiple pieces of information from the user in this node, then click **Customize** and enable **Slots**.
 See [Gathering information with slots](#slots) for more details.
 1. Enter a response.
-    - Add the text that you want the bot to display to the user as a response.
+    - Add the text that you want the service to display to the user as a response.
     - For information about conditional responses, how to add variety to responses, or how to specify what should happen after the node is triggered, see [Responses](#responses).
 1.  **Optional**: Name the node.